viam-modules/viam-camera-realsense/README.md

 # Intel RealSense Modular Component

 ## Getting Started
-For Linux Distros, the simplest way of getting the camera server is by downloading the app image from
+For Linux Distros, the simplest way of getting the camera server is by downloading the AppImage from

 ```
 sudo curl -o /usr/local/bin/viam-camera-realsense http://packages.viam.com/apps/camera-servers/viam-camera-realsense-latest-aarch64.AppImage